Diagrams.net: JGraph (2000–2010)

-mxGraph
+mxGraph (2005–2020)

-In 2005, development began on mxGraph, which is a graph drawing software library written in JavaScript using HTML5 and SVG technologies.
-The project was publicly released in 2006, and supported Firefox 1.5 and Internet Explorer 5.5.
+Around the same time, a graph drawing software library was written in JavaScript using HTML5 and SVG technologies.
+The project, called mxGraph, was publicly released in 2006 with support for Firefox 1.5 and Internet Explorer 5.5.

-mxGraph was originally made available as freeware through a hosted demo of the software for online use, with publicly available source under a end-user license agreement for non-commercial use with the option to purchase a commercial license.
+mxGraph was originally made available as freeware through a demonstration webapp.
+Users could access the publicly available source under a end-user license agreement for non-commercial use with the option to purchase a commercial license.

 In 2009, mxGraph was open sourced under the Apache License.
 JGraph also bundled official ports of mxGraph in other languages including Java, C#, and PHP.